 ROI Acronyms that Marketers Need to Know in 2019

-Editor's Note: As we start the second half of 2019, we're looking back at some of the year's most popular posts on the LinkedIn Marketing Blog.
-This one ranked No. 6.
+Editor's Note: As 2020 approaches, we're looking back at some of 2019's most popular posts on the LinkedIn Marketing Blog.
+This one ranked No. 11.

 Sometimes it feels like we’re swimming in alphabet soup in the business world.
 If you aren’t hip to all of the latest acronyms, people might as well be speaking in a foreign language when tossing around shorthand jargon in discussions of marketing ROI.